vrinda1997/Flight-Arrival-Delay-Analysis/README.md

-# Flight-Arrival-Delay-Analysis_Exploratory Data Analysis
+# Flight-Arrival-Delay-Analysis
-This project aim to represent flight arrival delays for 18 airlines in the United States using Python
+This project aim to represent flight arrival delays for 18 airlines in the United States using Python, Exploratory Data Analysis.

 ## Libraries
  Pandas, matplotlib and Basemap libraries